Super Water-Repellent Furoshiki NAGARE official site >> - design -

 with dots in aubergine which is fit for people of all ages regardless of sex.

-(*Ichimatsu pattern was first sawn in Haniwa figurine’s costume in Kofun period around 3th century,
+(*Ichimatsu pattern was first sawn in Haniwa figurine’fs costume in Kofun period around 3th century,

 then used by only noble persons, but became popular among citizens in Edo period(1603-1868) when Kabuki actors started wearing this pattern costume)